tuttizpro218/RAB_emulator/README.md

 ![Screenshot](https://i.imgur.com/TzsucCg.png)
 7. Change the Setting like this:
 ![Screenshot](https://i.imgur.com/ZSdIEZC.png)
-8. If you did everything good, you get this:
+8. If you did everything good, you get this: (you don't need to log in to gmail account, and you get a short tutorial)
 ![Screenshot](https://i.imgur.com/Z9W9BNb.png)
 9. Now you need to go here:
 ![Screenshot](https://i.imgur.com/0meCHmA.png)